TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 See DOM Enlightenment's [section on CSS Style rules](http://domenlightenment.com/#6.2) for more info on inline styles.

-Note that if you're accessing a kebab-cased css rule from JS, you'll either need to use camelcase or you'll need to use bracket notation instead of dot notation.
+Note that if you're accessing a camel-cased css rule from JS, you'll either need to use camelcase or you'll need to use bracket notation instead of dot notation.

 ~~~JavaScript
 div.style.background-color // doesn't work - attempts to subtract color from div.style.background